Eureka Public Hall, NSW, Arakwal Country

 Child Admission (Aged 16 and Under – Must be accompanied by an adult) – $10

 Meals will be available at the Hall catered by Il Carretto Pizza – a local favourite.

 Bar Service will be available at the Hall including sparkling, white and red wine, beer, pre-mixed drinks eg Gin and Tonic, Rum and Coke Lemonade/ Cola.

 Show Starts 7.00pm

-Festival of Small Halls events take place in venues operating under the current NSW Health requirements, and has stringent Workplace Health and Safety requirements for all travelling artists and crew.
+Festival of Small Halls events take place in venues operating under current Covid Safe regulations , and has stringent Workplace Health and Safety requirements for all travelling artists and crew.
 Under the terms and conditions of all events, you must not attend if you have any symptoms of Covid-19.